falkirks/RequestTool/README.md

 ####Executable (Recomended)
 Executable phar archives are posted with each version release.
 You can find them on the [releases page](https://github.com/Falkirks/RequestTool/releases).
 Once you have downloaded the executable, you will need to stick it in your $PATH so you can use the tool correctly.
 You can also create an alias in your .bash_profile if you want.
 ####Source
-I will eventually distribute a package for easy setup but during development you will have to set it up yourself.
-In order to do this you will need composer.
-Start by running:
+In order to get a working version from the source you will need [Composer](https://getcomposer.org).
+Clone this repo:
 ```
 git clone https://github.com/Falkirks/RequestTool.git
 ```